rsharma1817/webtool/idea2_pipeline.md

 This same procedure is followed using a windowing technique for every set of five frames for the duration of the video, to identify all possible objects.

 #### User Validation

 Based on the objects identified by the model, the user has to make a decision to accept or reject them.
 Therefore, an option is provided to the user for manual bounding box creation in case he is not satisfied.

 #### Saving Identified Objects in File Storage System

 Before the images of the tracked objects can be stored in the file system, they need to meet certain size and quality requirements, to ensure better accuracy for annotation.
+Moreover, duplicate images of the same object need to be discarded.

 For example: